akash-kansara/modak/docs/REFERENCE_GUIDE.md

 ## 1. Introduction

-The library provides a framework for automatically correcting data validation issues using annotation-based corrections.
+The library provides a framework for automatically correcting inconsistent or invalid data using annotation-based correction rules.
+It does not perform validation itself, but can complement Bean Validation to correct data when constraints fail.

 The primary goals of this specification are: